devanshj/rxjs-from-emitter/README.md

 ## Features

 In the following examples, by "error" I mean compile-time static errors not runtime.
-Also examples work for all event emitter not just DOM's `EventTarget` or node's `EventEmitter`.
+Also examples work for all kinds of event emitters not just DOM's `EventTarget` or node's `EventEmitter`.

 ### Observable inferences corresponding to callback arguments